jonmgeiger/islr-notes/ch6/ch6_labs.md

 `glmnet()`’s `alpha` argument determines what type of model is fit.
 If `alpha = 0`, then a ridge regression model is fit.
-If `alpha = 1`, then a lass model is fit.
+If `alpha = 1`, then a lasso model is fit.

 Let’s fit a bunch of ridge regression models with 100 different values of lambda ranging from 10<sup>10</sup> to 10<sup>−2</sup>. `glmnet()`